Best Visual Internal Urethrotomy (VIU) Procedure Hospital

 - Soft or Easily Passable Stricture: Sometimes, strictures are not too hard or scarred.
 If a soft narrowing responds to gentle pressure, VIU is usually safe and effective.

-- Symptoms Affecting Your Life: Are you finding it difficult to pass urine, dealing with a weak stream, or facing painful urination?
+- Symptoms Affecting Your Life: Are you having difficulty passing urine, experiencing a weak stream, or experiencing painful urination?
 VIU can help ease these symptoms and improve your everyday comfort.

 - No Complex Scarring or Infection: If your stricture isn't linked to deep scarring, major injury, or ongoing infection, your doctor is more likely to consider VIU.
 Complex conditions may need different treatments.